b. 1990, Prince Rupert BC

 he/they pronouns

 Whess Harman is a member of the Carrier Wit’at Nation, a nation amalgamated by the federal government under the Lake Babine Nation and currently resides on the traditional territories of the Musqueam, Squamish and Tsleil-Waututh peoples.
-He doesn’t like cops and believes in land sovereignty for Indigenous peoples all across the globe, including Palestine.
+He doesn’t like cops and believes in land sovereignty for Indigenous peoples across the globe, including Palestine.
 In his arts practice he works primarily in drawing, text and textiles.
-As the curator at grunt gallery and occasional editor and contributor to a variety of small publications, he prioritizes emerging queer and BIPOC cultural workers and artists.
+As an independant curator and occasional editor and contributor of art publications, they prioritize emerging queer and BIPOC cultural workers and artists.

 While working through many mediums, Whess is often working through ideas of resistance, and works from the foundation of his identity as a queer, trans member of Carrier Wit’at nation living away from his territories.
-He considers his Indigeniety to be both a cultural and spiritual reality, as well as a political identity.
-Though he considers many of his projects imperfect, he’s both willing to and does not consider himself exempt from continuing to think and work through these intersections in the hopes of finding a path to liberated futures alongside the many who share rage and despair in the face of the seemingly unrelenting shit-storm of empire building.
+They position their Indigeneity as both a cultural and spiritual reality, as well as a political identity.
+He seeks liberated futures alongside the many others who share rage and despair in the face of the seemingly unrelenting shit-storm of empire building.